bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/about/node/writing-files.md

 ---
 title: Writing Files
 excerpt: >-
     Web-Dev-Hubis a Unibit theme created for project documentations.
 You can use it for your project.
 seo:
     title: Writing Files
-  description: >
-    Append to a file

-    A handy method to append content to the end of a file is fs.appendFile() (and its fs.appendFileSync() counterpart):
+    description: This is the Writing Files page
     extra:
         - name: 'og:type'
           value: website
           keyName: property
         - name: 'og:title'
           value: Writing Files
           keyName: property
         - name: 'og:description'
           value: This is the Writing Files page
           keyName: property
         - name: 'twitter:card'
           value: summary
         - name: 'twitter:title'
           value: Writing Files
         - name: 'twitter:description'
           value: This is the Writing Files page
 template: docs
 ---